Types of UX research

 Another strength is that qualitative research is both formative and summative, so it can be conducted at any stage of the design and product development process.
 During product development, it can help inform design choices and make iterative improvements.
 It can also be conducted after the final design is implemented to assess its effectiveness and gather feedback for further improvements.

-Qualitative research plays an important role in gaining a deep understanding of user perspectives.
+Qualitative research plays an important role in gaining a deeper understanding of user perspectives.
 By exploring perceptions, behaviors, and motivations, you can make more informed design decisions and create solutions that meet the needs and expectations of your users.

 What are the advantages of qualitative research?